 Your safety stickers must hold up in their respective environments.
 Regardless of the effort that went into your product safety sticker design process, it will count for nothing when it comes to defending your warnings in court if your safety stickers prematurely degrade or fall off.

 According to ANSI Z535.4, “labels shall have a reasonable expected life with good color stability, symbol legibility and word message legibility.”

 To achieve safety sticker durability, be sure to understand your environmental and surface conditions while also using high-quality material.
-Check out this case study from Brady:

 Use symbols – and choose them wisely